 RELATED: Best Pea Protein Powder

-Certified personal trainer and GGR Senior Staff Writer Lauren Strong gave it a 5 out of 5 for both taste and flavor.
+Certified personal trainer and former GGR Senior Staff Writer Lauren Strong gave it a 5 out of 5 for both taste and flavor.
 She tried the chocolate and said it’s just the right balance of creaminess.
 It’s not too thin or too thick.

 Opening a Ripple Protein shake bottle